 A wall with several watchtowers, demarcated an area of 18 hectares.
 It was pierced with four doors, one of which was that of Syria-Palestine.

-However, some researchers consider that it is the city of Zippalanda.
+However, some researchers consider that it is the town of Zippalanda.

-The mention of names of people same as those of the Hattusa tablets, Tapikka and Sapinuwa - including a dignitary name Hattusili of Hattusa - allowed us to dating much those tablets during Thutaliya III.
+The mention of names of people same as those of the Hattusa tablets, Tapikka and Sapinuwa - including a dignitary name Hattusili of Hattusa - allowed us to dated those tablets during Thutaliya III.
 The city of Sarissa seems to have been destroyed by the Gasgas few years later.

-The city is probably mentioned in Ebla archives under the name "Šerše”, as well as in those of Ougarit under the name "Šurašša", in those of Urartu as “Surisidas”.
+The town is probably mentioned in Ebla archives under the name "Šerše”, as well as in those of Ugarit under the name "Šurašša", in those of Urartu as “Surisidas”.

 Perhaps, there was confusion between the Tigris and the Euphrates in the latter text.